Rishabh04-021/Master-Slave-Replication-in-PSQL/README.md

 ```

 ### Edit postgresql.conf -
+Note - the postgresql.conf would be present in the following location in case of external volume ``/mnt/EXTERNAL_VOLUME_NAME/postgres/postgresql.conf``

 The following parameters on the master are considered as mandatory when setting up streaming replication.
 * **archive_mode** : Must be set to ON to enable archiving of WALs.